Project introduction

 Latest news

-We ask all road users to adhere to the signage, take extra care when travelling through the area as it’s still a work zone and be patient while people adjust to the new layout.
+We thank motorists for their patience and ask drivers to stick to temporary speed limits and take extra care when travelling through the area while people adjust to the new layout.

 Construction of the roundabout got underway in January 2024 and is on track to be finished in mid-late 2025.
 It will have 3 approaches along with a fourth stub for the future expressway.